 Want to know more about the International Primary Curriculum (IPC) and its benefits?
-We explain the meaning of the IPC curriculum, how it can benefit your child, and we shortlist several IPC schools in Singapore for your consideration.
+We explain the meaning of the IPC curriculum and how it can benefit your child!
+Plus, keep reading for a list of several IPC schools in Singapore for your consideration.
 Keep scrolling to weigh all your options!

 Read more: Lower Cost International Schools with School Fees Under $28,000